All Words > Burgher

 Examples of Burgher in a sentence

-"I'm not just a citizen of this town; I consider myself a burgher of the world."
+"I'm not just a burgher of this town; I consider myself a citizen of the world."

 About Burgher

-Burgher developed from the Middle English word "burgh" (town) and the Dutch words "burger" (citizen) and "burg" (castle).
-The word "borough" (which describes a town or district) originated from these same roots.
+Burgher developed from the Middle English word "burgh" ("town") and the Dutch words "burger" ("citizen") and "burg" ("castle").
+The word "borough" (which describes the boundaries of a certain district) originated from these same roots.

 Did you Know?

-There's a difference between being a citizen and being a resident.
-If you are a citizen (burgher) of a town, then you have met the requirements to perform certain actions, like voting and running for office.
+There's a difference between being a citizen and being a resident, and the word "burgher" is related to those traditions.
+If you are a citizen (burgher) of a town, then you have met the requirements to perform certain actions, such as voting and running for office.
 A resident, on the other hand, simply resides in a particular area — they may not be a burgher.

 illustration Burgher